This post may contain affiliate links.

 On my phone I have a notes section and in there I store my to-do list.
 Each day I set myself a focus task (or tasks) and then a bonus task too.
 This allows me to distinguish easily between the important things I have to do, and the less important.

-My focus will always be something like my freelancing work, normally with a deadline, whichever important project I need to spend my time on that day.
+My focus will always be something like my freelancing work, normally with a deadline.
+Whichever important project I need to spend my time on that day takes priority that day.
 It will also likely have a blogging task in it.
 My bonus is, as you would imagine, the extra task I will try and get done in my day.
 It is normally something like dust the house or clean the bathroom.
 This one is not mandatory, but it would be ideal if I could complete it on top of my focus task(s).

 The beauty of the rolling to-do list, for me, is that it is not restricted to a page in a diary.
 This means that I don’t feel put off if I don’t complete something, which can be the biggest killer of motivation.
 Instead, it just gets rolled over to the next day.